namhyung/uftrace/doc/uftrace-record.md

 \--clock=*CLOCK*
 :   Set clock source for timestamp recording.
-    *CLOCK* can be one of 'mono', 'mono_raw', or 'boot'.
+    *CLOCK* can be one of 'mono', 'mono_raw', 'boot' or 'realtime'.
     Default is 'mono'.

 \--host=*HOST*
 :   Send trace data to given host via the network, not writing to files.